For the period 2016-2017 the cooperative focus has shifted to five research clusters which embody new areas of joint attention and collaboration.

 The main ambition of our research cluster is thus to study the implications of this phenomenon for the rule of law.
 In order to do that, we will ask: how is the authority of these ‘nobodies’ exercised in practice?
 What are the processes by which allegedly non-legally bindings decisions turn into legal acts and compelling standards applicable in various legal orders?
 What are the sources of authority of these ‘nobodies’?
 What forms of accountability do already exist and what types of accountability mechanisms are fit for ‘capturing’ this quasi-legal phenomenon?

 This research cluster will thus tackle perceived legitimacy gaps in the widest sense, including accountability, procedural safeguards, participation, openness and transparency, legal review mechanisms, and examine these issues in light of current understandings of the rule of law.
-In this context it will be researched whether existing rule of law theoretical underpinnings and benchmarks are well suited for framing the increasingly complex and inter-linked regulatory processes, where these non-traditional actors (‘nobodies’) play an important role.
+In this context, it will be researched whether existing rule of law theoretical underpinnings and benchmarks are well suited for framing the increasingly complex and inter-linked regulatory processes, where these non-traditional actors (‘nobodies’) play an important role.

-Alternatively, it will be considered whether similar or different legal-normative benchmarks are appropriate for legitimizing the regulatory process in different arenas (global, EU, national) and whether a reconceptualization of the rule of law is required with a view to grasp the complexities and dynamics of these multi-level and multi-actor regulatory decision-making processes.
+Alternatively, it will be considered whether similar or different legal-normative benchmarks are appropriate for legitimizing the regulatory process in different areas (global, EU, national) and whether a reconceptualization of the rule of law is required with a view to grasping the complexities and dynamics of these multi-level and multi-actor regulatory decision-making processes.
 While keeping a legal focus (e.g. by combining and comparing EU law, public international law and global administrative law), this cluster will also embark upon interdisciplinary approaches by integrating insights from political science, public administration, and science and technology studies.
 Moreover, normative-theoretical perspectives on rule of law, legitimacy, accountability, etc. will be complemented with empirical methods and case study research mainly for theory testing and theory building purposes.

-Exemplary policy areas featuring prominent developments of expertise-based decision making processes, standards and actors at the intersection between global, European and state legal orders will be comprehensively examined through in-depth case studies.
+Exemplary policy areas featuring prominent developments of expertise-based decision-making processes, standards and actors at the intersection between global, European and state legal orders will be comprehensively examined through in-depth case studies.
 In this respect, fields like food safety, registration of medicines, aviation safety, registration of chemicals, economic and financial governance will serve as cases in point.

 Creating and securing sustainable and inclusive prosperity in economic globalisation